btcpayserver/btcpayserver-doc/Troubleshooting.md

 ### 5.3 Premium Support

 Some community members provide a paid support.
-If you want a quicker help, check out the list of [members providing premium support](.
+If you want a quicker help, check out the list of [members providing premium support](Support.md).